-The phenolic urethane resin system consists of nobake and gas-cured resins; both systems consist of two resin components.
+The phenolic urethane resin system consists of no-bake and gas cured resins; both systems consisting of two resin components.
 Part I is a phenolic resin (poly-benzylic-ether-phenolic resin) diluted approximately 50% by solvents.
 Part II is a polymeric di-isocyanate resin diluted with approximately 25% solvents.
 The solvent can be either aliphatic or aromatic in composition.
 The primary purpose of the solvents is to reduce binder viscosity.
-Typically, the viscosities of the Part I and Part II resins are adjusted to 200 cps (centipoise) or lower, to provide good pumpability, rapid and efficient sand coating qualities and good flowability of mixed sand.
+Typically, the viscosity's of the Part I and Part II resins are adjusted to 200 cps or lower to provide good pump-ability, rapid and efficient sand coating qualities and good flowability of mixed sand.
 A second purpose of the solvents is to enhance resin reactivity.
-An amine-based catalyst is used as the curing agent for the nobake binder, while a gaseous amine (triethylamine or dimethylethyl amine) is used for the gas-cured binder.
+An amine-based catalyst is used as the curing agent for the no-bake binder while a gaseous amine (triethylamine or dimethylethyl amine) is used for the gas-cured binder.

-Although the general chemistry of phenolic urethane binders remains essentially the same as the system investigated in 1974, there have been numerous changes in current resin formulations involving the solvent system, as well as base phenolic resin system.
-The Part I phenolic resin has been modified to reduce odor by reduction in the level of free formaldehyde.
-This becomes especially apparent when hot foundry sands are used.
-In addition, because of efforts to reduce solvent evaporation into the atmosphere, the solvent system has been modified extensively to incorporate higher boiling point solvents or new solvent systems with improved environmental properties.
+Although the general chemistry of phenolic urethane binders remains essentially the same as the system investigated in 1974, there have been numerous changes in current resin formulations involving the solvent system as well as base phenolic resin system.
+The Part I phenolic resin has been modified to reduce odor by reduction in the level of free formaldehyde, and this becomes especially apparent when hot foundry sands are used.
+In addition, because of efforts to reduce solvent evaporation into the atmosphere, the solvent system has been modified extensively to incorporate higher boiling point solvents or new solvents systems having improved environmental properties.

-Being organic-based systems, the phenolic urethane family of binders is composed of only four basic elements: 72.0% carbon, 8.5% hydrogen, 3.9% nitrogen and 15.5% oxygen.
+Being organic based systems, the phenolic-urethane family of binders are composed of only four basic elements: carbon, hydrogen, nitrogen and oxygen as shown below: